Yukitty/minetest-autoprotect/README.md

 * There are no visualizations for protection areas, nor any active notification for crossing into one.
 * Users are not checked for exceeding their protection area limits.
 * More support for various mods may be required.

+Anyone is free to use or contribute to this software as they see fit.